Academic Papers Indexing

 Extract basic info with LLM

 Define a schema for LLM extraction.
 CocoIndex natively supports LLM-structured extraction with complex and nested schemas.
-If you are interested in learning more about nested schemas, refer to this article.
+If you are interested in learning more about nested schemas, refer to this example.

 @dataclasses.dataclass